Valeri Domovchiyski: Botev Plovdiv

 On 1 July 2013, Domovchiyski returned to Bulgaria and signed a two-year deal with Botev Plovdiv, rejoining his former manager at Levski Sofia Stanimir Stoilov.
 On 18 July 2013, he made his debut for Botev Plovdiv after coming on as a substitute, but was sent off on the stroke of half-time due to receiving two yellow cards in quick succession in the first leg of the UEFA Europa League match against Bosnian side Zrinjski Mostar.
 Three days later, Domovchiyski put in a strong performance and hit the bar in the 2–1 win over his former club Levski Sofia.
 On 28 July, he netted his first goal for the side from Plovdiv, opening the scoring in the 7–1 rout against PFC Pirin Gotse Delchev.
 Domovchiyski was mostly confined to substitute appearances during his time with the "canaries" and was released from the team in January 2014.
 He officially became a free agent in February.

 Cherno More

 In March 2014, Domovchiyski signed a contract until the end of the season with Cherno More.
 He scored two goals on his debut – a 4:0 away win over FC Lyubimets 2007 on 9 March.

 Return to Levski Sofia

 On 2 June 2014, Domovchiyski signed a two-year contract with his former club Levski Sofia.
 On 19 July 2014, he netted the equalizing goal in the 1:1 draw with Loko Plovdiv on his return debut for the team in an A PFG match.

 Levadiakos

 On 11 September 2015, Domovchiyski signed a year contract with Super League club Levadiakos.
-On 29 November 2015, an excellent bicycle kick by Domovchiyski at first half gave Levadiakos an important 1–0 home victory against Skoda Xanthi, after five unsuccessful results for the Greek Super League.
+On 29 November 2015, an excellent bicycle kick by Domovchiyski at first half gave Levadiakos an important 1–0 home victory against Skoda Xanthi, after five unsuccessful results for the Super League Greece.